-Prepare for a lifetime career in the field of Forensic Pathology at the Medical University of South Carolina in beautiful Charleston.
-The ACGME accredited one-year training is offered to one applicant each academic year.
-It is a full-time program that is located within an academic medical center where extensive pathology specialist support is available.
-Trainees are responsible under supervision for scene investigations, post-mortem external examinations, autopsies (approximately 250), microscopic evaluation of tissues, interpretation of toxicology, completion of anatomic protocols, appearances in court upon occasion, and conferences with attorneys and/or police officials.
-Approximately 800 autopsies, including a large percentage of homicides, are performed in a modern autopsy facility.
-The cases are varied as they come both from urban and rural counties both on the coast and inland.
-Experienced autopsy technicians help with the physical performance of the autopsies.
+Prepare for a lifetime career in the field of Forensic Pathology at the Medical University of South Carolina in beautiful Charleston, winner of Conde Nast Travel “Best City in America” 2011-2013.
+The ACGME accredited one-year fellowship is offered to one applicant each academic year.
+The full-time program is located within a large, 750 bed academic medical center where extensive pathology specialist consultants are available.
+Trainees are responsible, under direct supervision, of autopsies (approximately 250) andexternal examinations, microscopic evaluation of tissues, interpretation of toxicology, completion of autopsy protocols, appearances in court upon occasion, and conferences with attorneys and/or police officials.
+Scene investigations are performed in nearby counties.
+Approximately 800 autopsies, including a large percentage of homicides, are performed in a modern autopsy facility with highly experienced autopsy technicians.
+The cases are varied as they come both from urban and rural counties, both on the coast and inland.
 Trainees have the opportunity to assist in teaching police, coroners, lawyers, medical students and residents and are expected to participate in weekly conferences.
 Time and funding are provided for study of forensic application of anthropology, toxicology, crime scene, odontology, DNA/serology and ballistics at nearby state or national centers.
 Computer and internet access are provided, and a complete medical library is on the Medical University premises.
 The fellow is expected to submit a forensic pathology-related article to a peer-reviewed journal for publication; ample faculty support is available for this endeavor.

-Salary is set by University guidelines.
-For PGY5 level applicants.
-Benefits include: educational expense fund; three weeks vacation; educational leave; private office space; use of a laptop computer and microscope.
+Salary is set by University guidelines as PGY5 level.
+Benefits include: educational expense fund; three weeks’ vacation; educational leave; private office space; use of a laptop computer and microscope.

-Nicholas I Batalis MD; Michael J. Caplan, MD; Russell Harley MD; S. Erin Presnell MD; Ellen Riemer, MD, JD; Cynthia A. Schandl MD, PhD; Cynthia T. Welsh, MD., Lee M. Tormos, MD
+Nicholas I Batalis MD; Russell Harley MD; S. Erin Presnell MD; Ellen Riemer, MD, JD; Cynthia A. Schandl MD, PhD; Lee M. Tormos, MD; Cynthia T. Welsh, MD

 For Additional Information